aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to DOCX" h2="Transform EMLX to DOCX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of changing the format of an email message from one type to another.
+This is useful when you need to share emails with people who use different email clients or when you need to save emails in a different format.

+<h2>How Aspose.Total Helps for EMLX to DOCX Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for developing applications in C++.
+It includes APIs for manipulating emails, documents, images, and other file formats.
+Using Aspose.Email for C++, you can convert EMLX file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to DOCX.
+Both APIs come under Aspose.Total for C++ package.
+This makes it easy to convert EMLX to DOCX in C++ applications.

+Aspose.Email for C++ is a powerful API that enables you to manipulate emails in various formats.
+It provides features for reading, writing, and converting emails from one format to another.
+It supports a wide range of email formats such as EML, EMLX, MSG, MHT, and more.
+It also provides features for managing email attachments, adding headers and footers, and more.

+Aspose.Words for C++ is a powerful API that enables you to manipulate documents in various formats.
+It provides features for creating, editing, and converting documents from one format to another.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, and more.
+It also provides features for managing document elements, adding headers and footers, and more.

+By using Aspose.Total for C++, you can easily convert EMLX to DOCX in C++ applications.
+It provides a comprehensive set of features for manipulating emails and documents in various formats.
+It also makes it easy to add email conversion features inside your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}